 These rights and responsibilities are established to govern the conduct of all residents and visitors in University Apartments.
 The student/resident may be held responsible for the actions of his or her spouse, children or visitors, through the Michigan State University judicial system.

-The community, through its representative body, the University Apartments Residents Council (UARC), establishes this document.
+The community, through its representative body, the Residents Council for University Apartments (RCUA), establishes this document.

 - 1. All residents living in University Apartments shall enjoy the right to study and live in an environment free from unreasonable noise and other distractions.
-(Unreasonable noise is that which interferes with the legitimate rights of others.) - 2.
-All residents shall enjoy the right to live in a safe and clean environment.
+(Unreasonable noise is that which interferes with the legitimate rights of others.) - All residents shall enjoy the right to live in a safe and clean environment.